RubiMaistro/RubiMaistro/README.md

 ## I'm a Developer and Runner!

-- 👨‍🎓 I'm a Software Engineer, in the other words a Web Developer.
+- 👨‍🎓 I'm a Software Engineer.
 - 🔭 I'm currently working on my career.
 - 🌱 I'm currently learning C#, HTML, CSS and Web Technologies.
 - 👯 I'm looking to collaborate with other Developer.
 - 📫 Connect with me: ruben.deak.official@gmail.com
 - 🏆 Achieved goals: Prepared my dissertation.
-- 🥅 2022 Goals: To get my Computer Science BSc degree.
+- 🥅 2023 Goals: To develop my knowledge with new technologies by new projects.
 - ⚡ Fun fact: I like to run, read and learn new things.

 ### Languages and Tools: